Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ### Loading Forward List

-Forward list loads the list of user whom any message or file can be forwarded.
+Forward list loads the list of users to whom any message or file can be forwarded.
 Select user to forward messages.
-It also shows recent contacted users.
+It also shows recently contacted users.
 Change the type of mode to `MesiboUserListFragment.MODE_SELECTCONTACT_FORWARD`.

 There are some extra arguments to load forward list

 - `MesiboUI.MESSAGE_ID`- MESSAGE_ID is the unique ID for each message, that you need to forward.
 - `MesiboUI.MESSAGE_IDS` - Multiple messages can also be forwarded at a time by putting all the message Ids in an array.
 - `MesiboUI.FORWARD_AND_CLOSE` - FORWARD_AND_CLOSE is the boolean argument.
 You can close the forward list soon after your message is forwarded.
 Pass `true' to forward and close the forward list.
-- `MesiboUI.MESSAGE_CONTENT`- The contains the content of a message.
+- `MesiboUI.MESSAGE_CONTENT`- This contains the content of a message.

 ```java